 - Apply Now

-The BISS (Barcelona International Summer School) program at the UPF is great for a wide variety of students.
+The BISS (Barcelona International Summer School) program is great for a wide variety of students.
 It offers Spanish language courses at all levels, as well as Area/Culture Studies and International Relations courses offered in both English and Spanish.
 Courses will be taken with other visiting international students.